 see all...Viewing 3 out of 4 projects

 I am a registered New York State architect with 4 years working experience, currently living in Seoul, Korea.
 I am a graduate of Carnegie Mellon University in Pittsburgh, Pennsylvania.
 I completed my Bachelors of Architecture in 2011 and most recently worked in New York City for John Ciardullo Associates from 2013-2016.
 Throughout this experience I have obtained a wide range of skills in the architecture and design fields.
 Additionally, I like travel, photography, and video-making.
 Currently I am attending Yonsei University in Seoul, Korea pursuing an MBA degree.

-John Ciardullo Associates, New York, NY, US, Junior Architect raad studio, New York, NY, US, Summer Intern
+John Ciardullo Associates, New York, NY, US, Technical Architect raad studio, New York, NY, US, Summer Intern